Illinois Court Records

 Can I get a Felony Removed from a Court Record in Illinois?

-Yes, anyone can have their court records removed or expunged in Illinois, but only on special cases.
+Yes, anyone can have their court records removed or expunged in Illinois, but only in special cases.
 According to Compiled Statutes Chapter 20 § 2630/5.2 of Illinois law, felonies can be expunged if they fit the following criteria:

-- A felony court record could be expunged immediately if the accused was arrested for felonies that did not result in a conviction.
+- A felony court record could be expunged immediately if the accused was arrested for felonies that did not result in a conviction:

 - The court found no probable cause to believe that the accused committed the crime and dismissed the case.